philwhiles/frettler/README.md

 #### Required Arguments
-When you want Frettler to display a scale or chord on a fretboard, in this order:
+When you want Frettler to display a scale or chord on a fretboard, required arguments need to be provided in this order:

 1. Instrument - `custom`, `guitar`, `banjo`, `mandolin`, `bassguitar` or `ukelele`
 1. SubCommand - see subcommands such as `horizontal`, `chord`, `progression` in the sub sections below